TEXTaiLES/NEPHELE/README.md

-# SAMplify\_SuGaR
+# nephele

-"SAMplify\_SuGaR" is a system that processes images to generate 3D meshes without backgrounds.
+"nephele" is a system that processes images to generate 3D meshes without backgrounds.
 By combining **SAM2** (Surface-Aligned Mesh) and **SUGAR** (Surface-Aligned Gaussian Splatting), it aligns surfaces and creates efficient 3D models, perfect for applications requiring clean, background-free reconstructions.
 #### Pipeline: